netguru-hackathon/delta-codestories-review-bot/README.md

 ### :new: Deployments

 To make deployments and manage the apps you need privileges to the Heroku's project.
-Automatically deployments to the Production are already enabled for `master` branch.
+Automatic deployments to the Production are already enabled for `master` branch.

 ## :question: Extras